I might be better at composting than gardening.

 I harvest twice a year.

-On June 1, the bin that’s been capped and not filled since Nov 1 is opened, and despite reaching the top back then, has reduced to about half its volume.
+On June 1, the bin that’s been capped and not filled since Nov 1 is opened, and despite being completely full back then, it has reduced to about half its volume.
 It looks like a chocolate layer cake.
 I usually give a few buckets to friends, a wheelbarrow or two to a neighbor for his/her veg garden, and then take the rest and simply pile it on any bare soil I can see in my veg garden.
 I try to totally empty that bin so I can immediately start re-filling the empty bay with raw stuff.
 A harvested bin is worth maybe a dozen full wheel-barrows.
 Wet, it’s just under 1000 pounds.
 (I only know this because when we moved, I had to carry it in half loads in my little pickup, whose springs squatted the way they do for exactly that much rock…)

 So, to sum it all up: there is a two-bay compost bin sitting in the veg garden with a heap of leaves next to it.
 Scraps and such get chopped as they goes in with commensurate browns added in.
 It is allowed to fill up for half the year, getting watered lightly, frequently, and half a year later, it’s perfect, glorious, black gold.
 Get you some.